anbox-cloud/discourse-docs/getting-started.md

 If you're running the Anbox Cloud Appliance instead, you can find the `amc` tool directly on the host and it's already set up to talk to the deployed AMS service.

 Alternatively you can also install the `amc` command on your local Ubuntu-based development machine.
-See [AMS Access](https://discourse.ubuntu.com/t/managing-ams-access/17774) for more details.
+See [Control AMS remotely](https://discourse.ubuntu.com/t/managing-ams-access/17774) for more details.

 ## Ensure images are available